rjrahul/AlexaApiAiBridge/README.md

 	##### Lambda function code
 	* [**Download the `AlexaDialogflowBridge.zip` file**](https://github.com/Gnzlt/AlexaDialogflowBridge/releases/latest) from the latest release of this repo.
+  * Add the `gcp-credentials.json` file for authentication in the zip file.
 	* Drop down the *Code entry type* menu and select **Upload a .ZIP file**.
 	* Click on the **Function package** upload button and choose the file you just downloaded.